klopesb/portfolio_de_sequencias/README.md

 # Bioinformatics Sequence Analysis Toolkit
-### A set of Python tools for biological sequence analysis
+### A suite of Python tools for biological sequence analysis and Motif Discovery
 ## 🧬 Introduction
 Motif discovery is a fundamental task in bioinformatics used to identify recurring patterns in DNA, RNA, or protein sequences.
 These motifs often play crucial roles in gene regulation, transcription factor binding, and evolutionary analysis.